byllyfish/shellous/README.md

 By default, the first 1024 bytes of standard error is collected into the Result object.

 To redirect standard error, use the `stderr` method.
 Standard error supports the same Python types as standard output.
+To append, set `append=True` in the `stderr` method.

 To redirect stderr to the same place as stdout, use the `sh.STDOUT` constant.

 ```pycon
 >>> cmd = sh("cat", "does_not_exist").stderr(sh.STDOUT)